andrewdavidmackenzie/pigg/README.md

   inversions of the stable level, plus a waveform view showing the recent history of the level set on the Output.
 - GPIO configurations can be loaded at startup with a command line filename option, or loaded via file-picker from the UI or saved to file via file picker.
+- The GUI (`piggui`) can connect to a Pi over the network (running `piglet`) to control and view the GPIO hardware from a distance.
+The GUI can run on Mac, Linux, Windows or Raspberry Pis.

 You can see more gifs and videos of features [here](assets/features.md)